 The members of the Nominating and Corporate Governance Committee are John T. Baily, Kenneth F. Bernstein, Lofton P. Holder, Anita J. Rival and William M. Webster IV, each of whom is independent for purposes of the 1940 Act.
 William M. Webster IV serves as Chairman of the Nominating and Corporate Governance Committee.
 The Nominating and Corporate Governance Committee is responsible for selecting, researching and nominating trustees for election by our shareholders, selecting nominees to fill vacancies on the board of trustees or a committee of the board of trustees, developing and recommending to the board of trustees a set of corporate governance principles and overseeing the evaluation of the board of trustees and our management.
-The Nominating and Corporate Governance Committee Charter that will be available on the Fund's website at www.gcredbdc.com.
+During the year ended September 30, 2023, the Nominating and Corporate Governance Committee met one time.
+The Nominating and Corporate Governance Committee has adopted a written Nominating and Corporate Governance Committee Charter that is available on the Fund's website at www.gcredbdc.com.